1James N. Rowe

 4. Former United Kingdom Prime Minister Winston Churchill was held POW in South Africa, and after hearing that his release was unlikely, he made a 300-mile escape by jumping freight trains and walking.

 5. On August 5, 1944, one of the biggest jail-breaks (Cowra breakout) in history involved hundreds of Japanese POWs attempting to escape an Australian prisoner camp.
 The Japanese considered the Australians weak because they treated the prisoners well.
-234 of the Japanese were killed and another 108 wounded.
+The breakout ended with 234 Japanese dead and another 108 wounded.

 Latest FactRepublic Video: